matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 To control your account in zkSync, use the `zksync::Wallet` object.
 It can sign transactions with keys stored in `zksync::Signer` and send transactions to the zkSync network by using `zksync::Provider`.

-In order to create a `Wallet` object, you have to initialize `Credentials` that will store the private keys for the wallet.
+In order to create a `Wallet` object, you have to initialize credentials that will store the private keys for the wallet.

 `WalletCredentials` can be created either from a seed byte array, an Ethereum private key, or from any `EthereumSigner`